Categories

 Increasing capacity

 Where it is used to complete tasks such as marking essays, automating timetabling and responding to student queries (via chatbots, perhaps), AI is primarily adding value by increasing the capacity of educational institutions.
-Each of these tasks can (and usually are) performed by educators or other members of staff.
+Each of these tasks can (and usually are) be performed by educators or other members of staff.
 All educational institutions have the expertise and skillsets needed to ensure that student essays get marked, but most institutions lack the capacity to mark a very high volume of essays.
 A student preparing for an exam by writing multiple practice essays, for instance, is unlikely to expect every single essay to get marked.
 If AI can be used to mark their essays, however, then this becomes possible.

-With the above example, increased capacity translates into increased quantity of provision.
+With the above example, increased capacity translates into an increased quantity of provision.
 But as well as increasing the total volume of essays that can get marked, essay-marking resources could also reduce the total number of hours that educators spend marking.
 With a reduction in their workload, educators’ time can be freed up to concentrate on higher-impact tasks, leading to better outcomes and a more fulfilling, effective experience for learners.

 Extending capabilities